Binh Tay Market Saigon: China Town Market in Ho Chi Minh City

 - Opening Hours: Daily 08:00 – 17:00

-What to do and what is the Best Time to visit Binh Tay Market?
+What to Do and When is the Best Time to visit Binh Tay Market?

 Unlike the Ben Thanh Market located in District 1, Binh Tay market mainly sells products to the local population with its extensive range of fresh fruits, vegetables, poultry, meat and seafood from regions in all over Vietnam.